CHAPTER ONE

 He checked his watch again.
 Seven hours and thirteen minutes—that’s how long it had been since he’d gotten the call.

-Someone tried to snatch twelve-year-old Violetta, his youngest sister, from right in front of his Mamita’s house.
-The home he’d help build for her after his Papi died.
+Someone tried to snatch twelve-year-old Violetta, his youngest sister, from right in front of his mamita’s house.
+The home he’d help build for her after his papi died.
 The place where his family gathered to celebrate and reminisce.

 His day had started like most others.
 He was in the locker room talking smack to his teammate, Boone Langston.
 They were about to set off on a morning training run with the rest of their team when Eddie’s phone rang in his locker.
 Before he’d even ended the call, he was already running to his boss’s office.
-He’d explained the situation to Cole Lambert, who was not only his boss at the Dark Ops division of O’Halleran Security International, but an old friend from their days working deep undercover at the National Security Agency, the NSA.
+He’d explained the situation to Cole Lambert, who was not only his boss at the Dark Ops division of O’Halleran Security International but an old friend from their days working deep undercover at the National Security Agency, the NSA.

 Cole and Luna Pannikos, their incredible ops center specialist, immediately went to work to get Eddie to South Texas as soon as possible.
-They offered to fly him in the corporate jet, unfortunately, it was currently at OSI’s location in San Francisco, and it would take too long for Eddie’s liking to get to the Dark Ops airstrip in Virginia.
-Instead, Luna got him on a commercial flight into Valley International Airport.
-From there, it was an easy fifteen-minute drive to his mom’s house.
+Normally, they would fly him in the corporate jet.
+Unfortunately, it was currently at OSI’s location in San Francisco, and it would take too long to get to the Dark Ops airstrip in Virginia.

 Eddie stared out the plane window at the flat landscape, made up of a patchwork of fields in varying shades of brown, tan, and green.
 They came closer and closer until he jostled in his seat when the plane touched down on the tarmac.